-This screen shows the approved USB devices and the available USB devices.
+This page displays the approved USB devices and the available USB devices.
 You can remove or add approved USB devices.

-- 3. Select the device you want to add from the Available USB Devices list. - 4.
-Click Add. - 5.
-Select the Allow only approved devices check box. - Click Apply.
+- 6. To add an approved USB device, select it from the Available USB Devices list, and then click Add. - 7.
+Select the Allow only approved devices check box. - 8.
+Click the Apply button so that your change takes effect.

 If you want to work with another USB device, you have to click the Safely Remove USB Device button for the currently connected USB device.
-For more information, see Safely Remove a USB Drive on page 72.

-Connect the other USB device and repeat this process.
+Then connect the other USB device, and repeat this process.